One Vision: "Fried chicken"

 The final line of the song (in the studio, live, and "Blurred Vision" versions, in the album and extended versions the line before the final "God works in mysterious ways...
 Mysterious ways...") is "fried chicken", although the lyrics say "one vision".
 This was the result of trying to come up with the proper wording of the song, and since it was not working, Freddie Mercury at some point introduced words that had nothing to do with the song for fun, as suggested by his partner, Jim Hutton.
-Some other made-up words during rehearsals were "one shrimp, one prawn, one clam, one chicken" and some profanity.
+Some other made-up words during rehearsals were "one shrimp, one prawn, one clam, one chicken", a jokey mention of bassist John Deacon and some profanity.

 Single B-side

 An extensively remixed version of the song, titled "Blurred Vision" appears as the B-side of both the 7" and 12" single releases.
 It is exactly the same version on both formats.
-This is primarily an extended and completely different (but not in structure) version of Taylor's drum section from the A-side.
-However, it retains the original ending, albeit with a longer version of the music from the end of the original's intro plus an additional non-altered sound over the final vocals "Vision vision vision vision..." (which are like those in the single version).
-It also repeats the existing famous pitch-shifted vocals, and adds new, less-prominent pitch-shifted vocals.
+This is primarily an extended version of Taylor's drum section from the A-side.
+It retains the original ending, albeit with a longer version of the music from the end of the original's intro plus an additional non-altered sound over the final vocals "Vision vision vision vision..." (which are like those in the single version).
+It also repeats the existing pitch-shifted vocals, and adds new, less-prominent pitch-shifted vocals.

 Chart performance

 "One Vision" became another hit single for Queen in many countries, reaching the top 40 in the Netherlands (number 21), Switzerland (number 24), and West Germany (number 26).
-It also had minor chart success on the US Billboard Hot 100, where it peaked at number 61, and on the Canadian RPM 100 Singles chart, peaking at number 76.
+It also had minor chart success on the US Billboard Hot 100, where it peaked at number 61, (but fared better on the Mainstream Rock Chart at number 19) and on the Canadian RPM 100 Singles chart, peaking at number 76.
 It became a big hit in the band's native United Kingdom, climbing to number seven on the UK Singles Chart, and in Ireland, where it reached number five.
 It also peaked at number 10 on Australia's Kent Music Report.